pglen/pyvserv/README.md

 (make cleanall).
 Restarting the server will create the new environment without any users.
 To allow operation one may create the initial user with the uini functions and / or scripts.
-The uini can only operate successfully if there are no users present in the pyvserv system, and it is executed from the loopback interface.
+The uini command can only operate successfully if there are no users present in the pyvserv system, and it is executed from the loopback interface.
 For example, the command line utility ./pyvcli_uini.py can be used;
 For production, it can executed with the -t option to prompt for a password.